 - data The data to be transferred.
 Can be bytes or an open file handle.
-See the Filetransfer Example for details. - link The RNS.Link instance on which to transfer the data.

-- advertise Whether to automatically advertise the resource.
-Can be True or False. - auto_compress Whether to auto-compress the resource.
-Can be True or False. - callback A callable with the signature callback(resource).
-Will be called when the resource transfer concludes. - progress_callback A callable with the signature callback(resource).
-Will be called whenever the resource transfer progress is updated. - segment_index Internal use, ignore. - original_hash Internal use, ignore. - is_request Internal use, ignore. - is_response Internal use, ignore.
+See the Filetransfer Example for details. - link The RNS.Link instance on which to transfer the data. - advertise Optional.
+Whether to automatically advertise the resource.
+Can be True or False. - auto_compress Optional.
+Whether to auto-compress the resource.
+Can be True or False. - callback An optional callable with the signature callback(resource).
+Will be called when the resource transfer concludes. - progress_callback An optional callable with the signature callback(resource).
+Will be called whenever the resource transfer progress is updated.